IbraTech04/sendokai-subtitles/README.md

 However, the English dub is now considered ***Lost Media*** after being taken down from their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampionsEnglish), with no other official hosting.
 The production team had slowly been uploading the English dubs to their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampionsEnglish), until one day everything was taken down without any explanation.

-### 🔍 Current Availability

-Currently the only readily available dub of the series is the Spanish version, which is found on their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampions).
-The entirety of Season 1 in English was archived and uploaded to an [Unofficial YouTube Channel](https://www.youtube.com/@sendokaichampions7678), however finding Season 2 is much more challenging.
+Currently the only readily available dub of the series is the Spanish version, which is found on their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampions). ~~The entirety of Season 1 in English was archived and uploaded to an [Unofficial YouTube Channel](https://www.youtube.com/@sendokaichampions7678)~~ This was taken down recently as well, however finding Season 2 is much more challenging.
 Since the production team had only uploaded the first 6 episodes of Season 2, the rest of the episodes are considered lost media.
-Those 6 episodes can be found on the depths of KissCartoon or BilliBilli, but the quality is not the best.
+Those 6 episodes can be found on the depths of KissCartoon or BilliBilli, but their quality leaves much to be desired.

-### 🎯 Our Mission
+### Our Mission

 This project aims to recreate the English subtitles for the entire series, so that fans can enjoy the show in English once again!

-## 📊 Current Progress
+## Current Progress

 Currently, I'm working on creating English Subtitles based on the Spanish Dub for Season 2.
 Once I finish that, I'm considering creating Arabic subtitles for the redacted scenes in the Arabic Dub (Many of Zach, Chloe, and Lon's Scenes were redacted in the Arabic Dub due to them being considered inappropriate for the region).
 If you're interested in helping out, feel free to claim an episode in the `Issues` tab!

-### 📋 Status Legend
+### Status Legend

 | Status | Meaning | Description |
 |--------|---------|-------------|